 The Art of Living: Mastering the Virtuous Life

-The Art of Living class has given me the tools to better understand Church teaching & how it applies to my life & to the world around me.
-Being able to understand Aristotle & Aquinas is such a help for a foundation to understanding the natural law & the reactions against it in our world today.
-Being raised Catholic in the 60s & 70s, I learned that God is Love.
-But, what does that mean?
-Aquinas & the virtuous life helps me put that into action by understanding rightly God’s love for me &, flowing from that, to naturally loving my neighbor for the love of God.
-This class advanced my learning enough so that I can now understand articles & blogs on sites such as First Things & The Catholic Thing.
-Daniel is great & so patient with questions & explanations.
+The Art of Living class has given me the tools to better understand Church teaching and how it applies to my life and to the world around me.
+Being able to understand Aristotle and Aquinas is such a help for a foundation to understanding the natural law and the reactions against it in our world today.
+Being raised Catholic in the 60s and 70s, I learned that God is Love.
+But what does that mean?
+Aquinas and the virtuous life helps me put that into action by understanding rightly God’s love for me and, flowing from that, to naturally loving my neighbor for the love of God.
+This class advanced my learning enough so that I can now understand articles and blogs on sites such as First Things and The Catholic Thing.
+Daniel is great and so patient with questions and explanations.
 I recommend this class to anyone who wants a richer way of living as a faithful Catholic today.

-Daniel is an excellent teacher & leader that brings an engaging & amiable style, has a seemingly inexhaustible knowledge of what it takes to live a virtuous life in today’s increasingly secular society, & challenges one’s intellect, will, & passions to embrace Jesus Christ & the Catholic faith.
-He does this by using Sacred Scripture & Tradition, the Catechism, Aristotle, St. Thomas Aquinas, & the cardinal & theological virtues.
-It has been a wonderful & essential class for me to more fully understand God’s plan & to try to pursue living a virtuous life in accordance with that plan.
-This class is timeless & most worthwhile.
-I may take the class again just to keep learning & to keep the principles at the forefront of my mind.
+Daniel is an excellent teacher and leader that brings an engaging and amiable style, has a seemingly inexhaustible knowledge of what it takes to live a virtuous life in today’s increasingly secular society, and challenges one’s intellect, will, and passions to embrace Jesus Christ and the Catholic faith.
+He does this by using Sacred Scripture and Tradition, the Catechism, Aristotle, St. Thomas Aquinas, and the cardinal and theological virtues.
+It has been a wonderful and essential class for me to more fully understand God’s plan and to try to pursue living a virtuous life in accordance with that plan.
+This class is timeless and most worthwhile.
+I may take the class again just to keep learning and to keep the principles at the forefront of my mind.

 The Art of Living is a class that I would recommend to all Catholics.
-It is an excellent introduction to why we believe the things that we do, why they make complete sense, & how we can put them into practice in our lives.
-Daniel takes concepts that might seem complicated & breaks them down into parts that make sense.
+It is an excellent introduction to why we believe the things that we do, why they make complete sense, and how we can put them into practice in our lives.
+Daniel takes concepts that might seem complicated and breaks them down into parts that make sense.
 So much sense that not incorporating them into the way we think seems…irrational.
 Yet, the best part of the class is the wide ranging discussions we have (on topics perhaps not usually covered in a philosophy/theology class) that are always intensely real.
-Each person brings parts of their lives as Catholics, things that they love & things that they struggle with, & we help each other to work out different ways to see & solve things.
+Each person brings parts of their lives as Catholics, things that they love and things that they struggle with, and we help each other to work out different ways to see and solve things.
 We discuss things like: what am I actually supposed to be doing in ‘The New Evangelization’?
 How should I talk to someone in order to help them see that the Church is right on this, but without making them defensive?
 Is it really important that I have a Catholic funeral if my whole family is agnostic?
-I really hope that Daniel continues to teach this class, & that he eventually expands it to more classes about St. Thomas.
-I am really going to miss it when it is over, both the challenges to incorporate the concepts & the camaraderie of watching us all grow in our faith.
+I really hope that Daniel continues to teach this class, and that he eventually expands it to more classes about St. Thomas Aquinas.
+I am really going to miss it when it is over, both the challenge to incorporate the concepts and the camaraderie of watching us all grow in our faith.

-I feel that it is a blessing to be able to devote an entire year to the study of the virtues & some of the foundational thought & Divine Wisdom of Thomas Aquinas.
-We all need to be educated & fortified with a solid understanding of what Truth is & is not & who we are & who we are not, so that we can be LIGHT to our confused & hurting world & bring Jesus to all we meet!
+I feel that it is a blessing to be able to devote an entire year to the study of the virtues and some of the foundational thought and Divine Wisdom of St. Thomas Aquinas.
+We all need to be educated and fortified with a solid understanding of what Truth is and is not and who we are and who we are not, so that we can be LIGHT to our confused and hurting world and bring Jesus to all we meet!